VSEM EN > Studies at VSEM > Study Programmes > Erasmus > Course Catalogue 2011/2012

 Literature:

-Seminar Paper (4 ECTS): The student will work out a case study on a selected topic, which will be approved by the lecturer.
-The options include:
+Seminar Paper (4 ECTS): The student will work out a case study on a selected topic from the area of Business Economics II - see the course outline.
+The topic has to be approved by the lecturer.

 Business English